christianvuerings/phabricator-autoland/README.md

 ### As a reviewer, how do I ensure a diff doesn't land when it still requires changes?

 Make sure to set the status of the diff to `Request Changes`.
-That way, the autoland feature won't kick in.
+That way, the autoland won't kick in.

+### Do I have to leave my PR tab open in order for it to auto-land?

+No. The extension will open a new tab in the background for you.

+### Does it take review approval into account?

+Yes
 ### My diff is ✅ and has the `#autoland` tag, why is it not landing?

-* Only when you've been idle for more than 15 seconds (no keyboard or mouse interactions), will the auto land feature execute.
-We use [`chrome.idle`](https://developer.chrome.com/docs/extensions/reference/idle/) under the hood.
+* Only when you've been idle for more than 15 seconds (no keyboard or mouse interactions), will the auto land feature kick in.
+See [`chrome.idle`](https://developer.chrome.com/docs/extensions/reference/idle/) for more information.
 * Only repositories which have the experimental `Land Revision` feature enabled will be able to autoland diffs.
 You can check whether this is the case by going to a diff and verifying you see a `Land Revision` link.<br />
 <img src="./assets/phabricator-land-revision-link-on-diff.png" alt="Land Revision link on a diff">